 The briefcase is a bit heavy, but it does come with lots of extra parts & cords.

 A good feature is that the Nomad 7 closes with magnets, but that adds to being too heavy.

-You can get the solar briefcases for cheaper, but not the same quality as the Goal Zero Nomad 7 Solar Panel.
+You can get a solar briefcase cheaper, but not the same quality as the Nomad 7 Solar Panel.

-This is a great portable charger, with high quality @ a good price.
+This is a quality portable module, and at a good price.